chrisgrieser/shimmering-obsidian/docs/Utility Features.md

 ---

 ⚠️ Please be aware that this is a very simplistic backup solution.
-While I personally did not have any problems with the backups, this workflow comes without any warranties in case of corrupted backups, as stated in [the license](https://github.com/chrisgrieser/shimmering-obsidian/blob/main/LICENSE).
+While I personally did not have any problems with the backups, this workflow comes without any warranties in case of corrupted/broken backups, as stated in [the license](https://github.com/chrisgrieser/shimmering-obsidian/blob/main/LICENSE).
 If you want 100% safety, please use professional backup solutions.

 ---